Latest SEC observations on fixed income principal and cross trades

 In order to ensure that principal and agency cross trades are handled appropriately, investment advisers should be familiar with Section 206(3) of the Advisers Act and consult with legal or compliance advisers where necessary.
 There are a number of rules that must be complied with and it is important that investment advisers keep documented policies and procedures that address the approach to be taken when a principal or agency cross trade is anticipated.

 A widespread approach to assisting with compliance with Section 206(3) would be to set up a ‘conflicts committee’.
 This committee would be tasked with overseeing any principal or agency cross trades to ensure that the investment adviser’s policies and procedures are being correctly followed, to ensure that any trades are appropriately disclosed and to ensure that any trades are fair to all parties involved.

 In many cases, however, investment advisers are unable to, or fail to, set up conflicts committees that provide sufficient independence to enable effective consent.
 In the SEC’s case against Paradigm Capital Management, Inc. (“Paradigm”), the conflicts committee was comprised of Paradigm’s CFO and CCO, and subsequently Paradigm’s hedge fund entered into principal trades with its broker-dealer, a related party by virtue of common ownership which shared the same CFO.
 Due to the lack of independence of Paradigm’s conflicts committee, the SEC ruled that the principal trades violated Section 206(3).
 Consequently, Paradigm was ordered to repay US $1.7m plus interest to investors and pay a US $300,000 civil penalty.

 How can Waystone help?

 We would be happy to discuss this further with you and your legal or compliance advisers to determine how we can help provide independence and effectiveness to your compliance programs and conflicts committees.
-Please reach out to your usual Waystone representative or contact us below.
+Please reach out to your usual Waystone representative.